-Bill ID/Topic Location Summary Position AB 2286 Aguiar-Curry D Vehicles: autonomous vehicles.
-This bill was vetoed by the Governor on September 27, 2024.
+Bill ID/Topic Location Summary Position AB 2286 Aguiar-Curry D This bill was vetoed by the Governor on September 27, 2024.
 Existing law authorizes the operation of an autonomous vehicle on public roads for testing purposes by a driver who possesses the proper class of license for the type of vehicle operated if specified requirements are satisfied.
-Existing law prohibits the operation of an autonomous vehicle on public roads until the manufacturer submits an application to the Department of Motor Vehicles, as specified, and that application is approved.
+Existing law prohibits the operation of an autonomous vehicle on public Watch Vehicles: autonomous vehicles. roads until the manufacturer submits an application to the Department of Motor Vehicles, as specified, and that application is approved.
 This bill would require a manufacturer of an autonomous vehicle to report to the department a collision on a public road that involved one of its autonomous vehicles with a gross vehicle weight of 10,001 pounds or more that is operating under a testing or deployment permit that resulted in damage of property, bodily injury, or death within 10 days of the collision.
-The bill would require a manufacturer of an autonomous vehicle to annually submit to the department specified information regarding the deactivation of the autonomous mode for its autonomous vehicles with a gross vehicle weight of 10,001 pounds or more that autonomous mode for its autonomous vehicles with a gross vehicle weight of 10,001 pounds or more that were operating Watch under a testing or deployment permit that authorized the vehicle to operate on public roads.
+The bill would require a manufacturer of an autonomous vehicle to annually submit to the department specified information regarding the deactivation of the autonomous mode for its autonomous vehicles with a gross vehicle weight of 10,001 pounds or more that were operating under a testing or deployment permit that authorized the vehicle to operate on public roads.
 This bill contains other related provisions and other existing laws.
-AB 2892 Low D Vehicles: financial responsibility: self- insurance. the Governor on September 29, 2024.
+AB 2892 Low D Vehicles: financial responsibility: self-insurance. the Governor on September 29, 2024.
 Existing law requires all drivers and all owners of a motor vehicle to be able to establish financial responsibility, including, among other methods, as a self-insurer, as specified.
 Existing law authorizes the Department of Motor Vehicles, upon application, to issue a certificate of self-insurance to an applicant who has, among other requirements, more than 25 motor vehicles registered in their name.
 Existing law authorizes the director of the department to adopt and enforce rules and regulations as may be necessary to carry out the provisions of the Vehicle Code relating to the department.
-Existing regulations provide for the requirements to qualify as a self-insurer, including that the applicant provide an audited financial statement of the applicant's net worth, as specified, that the audited financial statements include an opinion of the applicant's net worth and reflect a net worth of not less than \$2,200,000 on the date of application.
-This bill would place in the Vehicle Code specified requirements to qualify as a self-insurer including an option for an applicant to provide a cash deposit or surety bond in specified amounts.
+Existing regulations provide for the requirements to qualify as a self-insurer, including that the applicant provide an audited financial statement of the applicant's net worth, as specified, that the audited financial statements cover a 3-year period immediately preceding the date of application, and that the audited financial statements include an opinion of the applicant's net worth and reflect a net worth of not less than \$2,200,000 on the date of application.
+This bill would place in the Vehicle Code specified requirements to qualify as a self-insurer, including an option for an applicant to provide a cash deposit or surety bond in specified amounts.
 The bill would require the applicant to maintain an insurance policy with certain entities, including a company licensed to provide insurance in California and nonadmitted insurers, as specified Watch